A1 REAL ESTATE

 10. Health in France

-If you come to study in France, you are considered to be temporarily staying and must be affiliated to the health insurance scheme of your home country.
+If you come to study in France, you are considered to be temporarily staying and must be affiliated with the health insurance scheme of your home country.

-In order to be reimbursed for your healthcare expenses in France, you must apply for the European Health Insurance Card from your affiliated organisation before your departure.
+• In order to be reimbursed for your healthcare expenses in France, you must apply for the European Health Insurance Card from your affiliated organization before your departure.

-If you are retired from another European country and you come to live your retirement in France, you can transfer your health insurance rights there.
+If you are retired from another European country and you've moved to France for your retirement, you can transfer your health insurance rights here.

 Consult all the information about the Health Insurance of a foreigner in France

-Foreigners residing in France are entitled to CMU-C, AME and PUMA health coverage, for professional reasons or following an asylum application.
+Foreigners residing in France for professional reasons or following an asylum application are entitled to CMU-C, AME, and PUMA health coverage

 11.The school in Paris

-1.Public education in France: education is compulsory from the age of 3.
-All French and foreign children residing in Paris can be welcomed from the beginning of the school year in kindergarten the year they turn 3.
+2. All French and foreign children residing in Paris are welcomed from the beginning of the school year in kindergarten when they turn 3 years old.

-Your child's public school is assigned to you according to your home address.
-However, you can ask to enrol your child in the public school of a municipality other than the one where you live.
-The steps are different depending on the reason for which you are applying.
+3. Your child's public school is assigned according to your home address.
+However, you can still ask to enroll your child in a public school in another municipality.
+The steps are different depending on the reason for your enrollment.

-All the information concerning the registration to the school and the school map can be found on the website of the city of Paris!
+All the information concerning the registration of the school and the school map can be found on the official website of the City of Paris!

 2.Private school (from kindergarten to secondary):